Legal document

 11. Deletion Requests

 Customer Content processed on behalf of a workspace may need to be deleted or exported by the workspace owner or administrator.
+If you are an end user of a Pipefork customer, you should normally contact that customer first because the customer may be the controller of your data.

 12. Children